tosin2013/12factor-app/README.md

 https://github.com/tosin2013/12factor-app.git
 ````

 **Dependencies** – use a package manager and don’t commit dependencies in the codebase repository.
-OpenShift allows for native language dependency management sytems to be used in this lab we will be using maven.
+OpenShift allows for native language dependency management systems to be used in this lab we will be using maven.
 To Build the Java Application.
-Excercises: 01_build.sh
+Exercises: 01_build.sh

 **Config** – store the config in Environment Variable, if you have to repackage your application, you’re doing it wrong.
 OpenShift Allows this using features called ConfigMaps.
 Exercises: 04_config.sh